The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 Safe At Work, amidst the limo seats and loo stalls, scarfing drugs, mingling sex with humiliation shared by both parties.

-Also unsafe is one’s job (and as shown in season one as a stiff drink of real
+Also unsafe is one’s job (and as shown in Season 1 as a stiff drink of real

 There’s a reason that three of the talented Vulture reviewing crew put “Industry”’s